Finding the Best Ergonomic Keyboard for Vibe Coding: Comfort & Efficiency

 Conclusion: Embrace Ergonomics for a Better Coding Experience

 Investing in an ergonomic keyboard is a smart choice for any coder who values their health, comfort, and productivity.
 By choosing the right keyboard and setting it up properly, you can create a more comfortable and efficient coding environment that supports your vibe coding efforts.
-While the Logitech Wireless Keyboard and Mouse Combo (ASIN: B08G35YGG8) is a decent budget option for general wireless convenience, remember that it's not a true ergonomic keyboard.
-If you're serious about ergonomics, explore the other options mentioned and find the perfect fit for your needs.
+For most developers, the Logitech Ergo K860 is the best all-round pick — genuinely ergonomic without a steep learning curve — while the Microsoft Sculpt is a great value option and the Kinesis, Moonlander, and Ergodox boards reward those who want a fully split, mechanical setup.
+Whichever you choose, set it up with neutral wrists and take regular breaks.
 Happy coding!